 - B.S.
 Environmental Chemistry, Nanjing University, Nanjing, Jiangsu, China

-- Assistant Professor, Department of Civil and Environmental Engineering, Temple University, August 2010-present
+- Assistant Professor, Department of Civil and Environmental Engineering, Temple University, August 2010-June 2016

 - Assistant Professor, Department of Chemistry and Environmental Sciences, Southern Illinois University Edwardsville, August 2008-August 2010